 My Mum, an iPad and Leadership

-In today’s world we take this for granted, but in its time it was profound.
-The goal that anyone should be able to use a computer seemed destined for the “too hard basket.”
-But Jobs’ unrelenting focus on this vision ultimately facilitated the development of products like the Macintosh, iPod, iPad, and iPhone.
-It fundamentally changed the way we view design and taught us that technology (in all its forms) could be both practical and beautiful.
+In today’s world, we take this for granted, but at the time, it was truly revolutionary.
+The notion that anyone should be able to use a computer seemed destined for the ‘too hard’ basket.
+Yet, Jobs’ relentless focus on this vision led to the development of products such as the Macintosh, iPod, iPad, and iPhone.
+It fundamentally changed how we view design and demonstrated that technology—of all kinds—could be both functional and beautiful.

 What if we applied the same vision to leadership?
-What if we embraced the idea that anyone and everyone should have access to the opportunity to lead?
-What impact could this have on organisations and society more broadly?
+What if we embraced the idea that everyone should have the opportunity to lead?
+What impact could this have on organisations and society at large?

-Sound crazy?
-So did the idea of putting computers in the hands of everyone back in the early 1980s.
-The mindset required to deliver on this vision is fundamentally different to our current view and approach to leadership.
-Jobs never set out to create computer scientists.
-He set out to change the way we all access and interact with technology.
-It was this philosophy that was fundamental to the development of Apple’s products, and ultimately its commercial success.
+Sound far-fetched?
+It seemed just as unlikely to put computers in the hands of everyone back in the early 1980s.
+The mindset required to realise this vision is fundamentally different from our current view and approach to leadership.
+Jobs didn’t set out to create computer scientists—he aimed to change how we all access and interact with technology.
+This philosophy was central to the development of Apple’s products and, ultimately, its commercial success.

-Leadership is such a fundamental part of our society.
-Whatever domain of life we choose to engage with, leadership profoundly impacts our experience.
-A small shift in leadership capability will have a deep impact on the lives of so many people; those who lead and those who choose to follow.
+Leadership is an essential part of our society.
+No matter what area of life we engage with, leadership has a profound effect on our experiences.
+Even a small shift in leadership capability can have a far-reaching impact on the lives of countless individuals—both those who lead and those who choose to follow.

 Previous